abaltra/lol-gambler/README.md

 # The URFracle

+## THIS URL HAS BEEN DEPRECATED AND IT'S URL IS NO LONGER VALID.
+KEEPING THE CODE BASE FOR POSTERITY AND FUTURE CRINGY READING.

 HELLO AND WELCOME TO THE URFRACLE!
 Our great lord URF has blessed us with a bunch of Ultra Rapid Fire mode games, and his desire is to test your knowledge of this most perfect game mode!